informalsystems/modelator/tests/cli/test_load_from_tla_file.md

 ...
 ```

-Running `check` on a property that is not defined in the model will fail:
+Running `check` on a property that is not defined in the model should fail:

 ```sh
 $ modelator check --invariants=NonExistingProperty